TomFaulkner/resume/README.md

 # resume
-Resume in reStructuredText format: https://github.com/TomFaulkner/resume/blob/master/resume.rst

-Word and HTML coming soon.
+My resume in various formats.
+PRs welcome. :)

+TODO: Resume in Markdown with proper CSS to convert to Word and PDF automatically without me having to mess around with an Office type product.